ibm-cloud-docs/satellite/data-security.md

 ### Stored information from resources that you create in {{site.data.keyword.satelliteshort}}
 {: #sat-sensitive-data-user-added}

-Because {{site.data.keyword.satelliteshort}} is an extension of {{site.data.keyword.cloud_notm}} to your own environment, you create many resources whose metadata is stored, backed up, and encrypted in {{site.data.keyword.satelliteshort}}.
+Resources you create in {{site.data.keyword.satelliteshort}} have metadata that is stored, backed up, and encrypted by the service.
 {: shortdesc}

 Do not use sensitive or personally identifiable information for the names, labels, tags, or other metadata for the following items.